tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 - Basic understanding
     - Operator contracts should be designed with the possibility of supporting multiple sequencers (operators) in Layer 2 in the future.
 Therefore, it is designed with an upgradeable structure.
-    - Layer2Candidate inherits all the functions of DAOCandidate.
+    - CandidateAddOn inherits all the functions of DAOCandidate.
     - The onlyCandidate account (an account where Operator.isOperator(msg.sender) is true has operator privileges) can use the functions that onlyCandidate of DAOCandidate can perform.

 - Authority